open-meteo/typescript-omfiles/README.md

 ## Usage

 Usage depends on the backend you want to use to access the data and the environment you are in (Node, Browser).
-Expect this to be improved in the future!

 ### Node.js: Reading from a Local File